More than 300 people are involved in manhunt for a suspect after a Florida sheriff's deputy was shot during a traffic stop - KRDO

 More than 300 people are hunting for a suspect accused of shooting and killing a Florida sheriff’s deputy during a traffic stop.

-“It is with great sadness that I announce Deputy Josh Moyers has passed away this afternoon,” Nassau County Sheriff Bill Leeper posted on Twitter Sunday night.
+“It is with great sadness that I announce Deputy Josh Moyers has passed away this afternoon,” Sheriff Bill Leeper posted on Twitter on Sunday night.
 “Please keep Josh’s family and fiancé in your thoughts and prayers as we navigate this terrible tragedy.”

 The search for the shooting suspect continues in the same five-square mile radius as Friday, which covers over 3,000 acres, Leeper said.
 “We now have a murderer on the loose in our community,” he added.